-Working in child and adolescent mental health services (CAMHS)
+Working in children and young people's mental health services (ChYPS)

 Working as a child and adolescent psychiatrist is a fantastic opportunity to make a difference to the lives of young people.